pingcap/docs/sync-diff-inspector/sync-diff-inspector-overview.md

 ## Database privileges for sync-diff-inspector

-sync-diff-inspector needs to obtain the information of table schema and to query data.
+sync-diff-inspector needs to obtain the information of table schema to query data.
 The required database privileges are as follows:

 * Upstream database
     - `SELECT` (checks data for comparison)